shoaib420420/ApexcifyTechnologysTask2/README.md

 # Social Media App

 A full-stack social media application designed to connect friends.
 Users can register, login, post updates with images, like posts, comment, and follow/unfollow other users.
+You can check project in video through this link: https://drive.google.com/file/d/1lIM3_b82XAz9AHzjFKVoZAwe202Fn8CE/view?usp=sharing

 ## 🚀 Features